tabmo/ReactiveAerospike/README.md

 #### Install Instructions

-Because the wrapper make use of query on secondary indexes that are not implemented in the async client at the last (3.0.32) version of the dirver yuo must:
+Because the wrapper make use of query on secondary indexes that are not implemented in the async client at the last (3.0.32) version of the driver yuo must:

 ```bash
 git clone https://github.com/andreaTP/aerospike-client-java.git